 Those students failing to meet the minimum requirements for the course are required to meet with the Course Director at the completion of the course to discuss the remediation process.
-Students will have an opportunity to remediate their final grade by taking a comprehensive written examination during the month of July, approximately one week before 2nd-year orientation begins.
-Students unable to successfully remediate will receive a failing grade in FHB.
+Students who achieve at least 60% as their final grade will have an opportunity to remediate the course by taking a comprehensive written examination during the month of July, approximately one week before 2nd-year orientation begins.
+Students must score at least 75% on the remediation exam to successfully remediate a failed grade in the course.
+Students unable to successfully remediate will receive a final failing grade in FHB.
 Remediated passes will be recorded as a P grade in the permanent record of the student, overwriting the F grade.
 It is the policy of the SSOM that no student will be permitted to graduate into the second-year medical studies until all failed courses are remediated.
-Graduate students will be graded separately and there is no opportunity for remediation for graduate students.